 Later in 2018, Travis and INDOT leaders went on the road with a follow-up workshop series — one for each of the six INDOT districts.
 Meeting with people on location in each INDOT district helped build trust.
 Travis and Joe built personal conversations with leaders at road construction companies that helped to ameliorate problems for workers at all levels.
 Every workshop closed with a group picture of attendees, commemorating the trust and partnership that had been shared that day.

 But the commitment didn’t end there.
 Each district had homework assignments addressing the various challenges faced in the field, from the technical to the emotional.
 One region created and shared partnering guidelines, a pocket guide to help foster team camaraderie at the beginning of each project.

-A final workshop brought together Indiana road construction leaders as the Indiana Transportation Team under a charter that highlighted mutual respect and transparency, with the goal of continuing to deliver an annual record-breaking capital improvement program.
-ITT continues to pursue that goal today, with an annual conference that guides ongoing industry relations.
+A final workshop brought together Indiana road construction leaders as the Indiana Transportation Team under a charter that highlighted mutual respect and transparency with the goal of continuing to deliver an annual, record-breaking capital improvement program.
+Indiana Transportation Team continues to pursue that goal today, with an annual conference that guides ongoing industry relations.

 - American Council of Engineering Companies (ACEC) Indiana